onnlucky/balcony/README.md

 * replace sensor in top bucket (maybe)
 * allow setting amount (duration) of water to be pumped, perhaps temperature based etc.
 * work on server and interface, to allow more control
+* 45 is low water, 62 is full